SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 At 0x10 we see `0x0002` to mark an executable ELF file and then `F3 00` to mark a RISC-V ELF.
 There's another ELF version - 4 bytes this time - and then our code's entry point: `0x20400000`.

-`0x00000034` denotes the address of the ELF program header table, which follows the ELF header and so `0x34` equals `52` which is the length of the ELF header.
-The ELF "section header table" pointer is `000010ac`.
+`0x00000034` denotes the address of the ELF program header table, which follows the ELF header - `0x34` equals `52` which is the length of the ELF header.
+The ELF "section header table" pointer is `0x000010ac`.

 A 4-byte flag field is unused, and followed by `0x0034` for the ELF header size again and `0x0020` (`32` in decimal) for the size of a program header table entry. `0x0001` is the number of entries in the program header table.

 Next we have `0x0028` which is the size of an entry in the section header table, and `0x0006` which is the count of entries in that table.
 Finally, `0x0005` has the "index of the section header table entry that contains the section names" (from Wikipedia).

-[3] Running `readelf` on `ret1234.elf` gives the following:
+[4] Running `readelf` on `ret1234.elf` gives the following:

 ```text
 $ $RISCV_PREFIX/bin/riscv32-unknown-elf-readelf -a ret1234.elf